 - Confined Water Dives to learn basic scuba skills

 In the PADI Open Water Diver referral course, you learn to use basic scuba gear, including a mask, snorkel, fins, regulator, buoyancy control device and a tank.
 This equipment will be similar, if not the same, as the equipment you will use when you finish your course when you go on your holiday.

 What will it cost?

-The Scuba Diver Referral course is conducted over one or two days and costs just £270.
+The Scuba Diver Referral course is conducted over one or two days and costs just £350.00.
 All equipment is included.
-Unlike some dive centres we don’t make you purchase your own mask fins and snorkels before you start your training.
+Unlike some dive centres we don’t make you purchase your own mask fins and snorkel before you start your training.
 Neither are there any additional ‘surprises’ during the training or at the end that have additional costs.
-Your crew pack includes copies of the videos, manuals, and PADI waterproof log books.
-One final point is that should you decide to upgrade and finish your course with us in the UK you can and you will just have to pay the difference between the full open water course and the referral.
+Should you decide to upgrade and finish your course with us in the UK you can and you will just have to pay the difference between the full open water course and the referral.
 So what have you got to lose?